Soccer: United sign Sanchez from Arsenal in swap deal for Mkhitaryan

 “Alexis is one of the best attacking players in the world and he will complete our very young and talented group of attacking players,” said Mourinho.

-“He will bring his ambition, drive and personality, qualities that make a Manchester United player and a player that makes the team stronger and the supporters proud of their club’s dimension and prestige.”
+“He will bring his ambition, drive and personality - qualities that make a Manchester United player and a player that makes the team stronger and the supporters proud of their club’s dimension and prestige.”

+United are second in the domestic standings, 12 points behind Manchester City, and will hope Sanchez can help them cut the gap on their neighbours whilst also helping them progress in the Champions League, where they face Sevilla in the last 16.

 Sanchez almost joined City at the end of the August transfer window but that deal fell through as Arsenal manager Arsene Wenger was unable to sign a replacement in time.